top of page

 Screen Time Central: Introduction

 My passion for collecting and compiling screen time data began in 2007, when I resolved to satisfy my curiosity about the performance lengths in Fargo by timing them myself.
-From there, I set out to time every Oscar-winning performance, and soon expanded the task to include every Oscar-nominated performance.
+From there, I set out to time every Oscar-winning performance and soon expanded the task to include every Oscar-nominated performance.
 It took eight years to get through the winners and an additional four to finish the entire project.

 Now, when I say the project is finished, I mean it's as finished as possible.
 There are five pesky performances that I cannot time because they are from films that are either lost or currently unavailable.
 They are: